gospodinp/torei-rpg/rules.md

 Your Traits are aspects of your character that help you get what you want.
 You can express Traits as narrative descriptions, skills, quotes, or even flaws.
 There are no set Traits to choose from.
 You make them up!

 The most useful Traits are the ones that make the best narrative hooks.
 The more ways you can justify a trait's relevance in a given situation, the more often you will be able to bring your trait into play.
+A good trait will be evocative, without being too specific to be useful or too generic to describe your character.

-Therefore, good traits are phrased to be applicable often (but without being omnipresent).
-You might want to check out the [Example Character] to see how its done.
+> You might want to check out the [Example Character] to get some ideas.

 ## Relationships

 A relationship is a strong connection between your character and a person, place, organisation or fetish.
-Technically, they are very similar to traits in that they grant you dice that you may use to master a given conflict, but only if the relationship comes into play in some way.
-The GM decides when these grant you dice at the beginning of a [Conflict].
-Usually, this simply means that the person is present at the start of the conflict.
-If he or she is not, you may be able to call on them later, like you can do with traits and belongings, provided of course, that things are not moving too fast for them to give you help or advise.
+Relationships are very similar to [Traits] in that they grant you dice for use in a [Conflict], but only if the relationship is involved in the *stakes*.

+The GM will tell you when you should roll a Relationship's dice at the beginning of a [Conflict], typically because the target of your Relationship is already directly involved.

 > Each character should take at least one Relationship with one of the other players' characters.